aps831/workstation/README.md

 To run a single role:

 ```
-ansible --ask-become <host_name> -m include_role -a name=<role_name> --extra-vars "<variable_name1>=<variable_value1> <variable_name2>=<variable_value2>"
+ansible --ask-become --ask-vault-pass <host_name> -m include_role -a name=<role_name> --extra-vars "<variable_name1>=<variable_value1> <variable_name2>=<variable_value2>"
 ```

 ## Run Playbook

-A playbook can be run locally using `ansible-playbook --ask-become-pass playbooks/<name>.yml`.
+A playbook can be run locally using `ansible-playbook --ask-become-pass --ask-vault-pass playbooks/<name>.yml`.

+A playbook can be run from Bitbucket using `ansible-pull --ask-become-pass -U https://aps831@bitbucket.org/aps831/workstation.git playbooks/<name>.yml`

 A bootstrapping script can be downloaded from `https://bitbucket.org/aps831/workstation`.
-Running the script `bootstrap.sh` will install dependencies and then prompt for a playbook name to run.
+The script `bootstrap.sh` will install the dependencies needed to run Ansible.

 ## Clean Install

-After migrating files and folders as per the instructions in [migration](MIGRATION.md), the core and backup playbooks should be run.
+After migrating files and folders as per the instructions in [migration](MIGRATION.md), the restore, core and backup playbooks should be run.
+The `--ask-vault-pass` should not be passed when running the restore playbook, as the vault password will not be accessible.
 The following steps are then required:

 * logout and back in again to pick up group membership defined the Docker and Virtualbox roles;
 * manually add icons on the panel;